JunwooParkSaribu/FreeTrace/FreeTrace/models/README.md

 </br>
 Tensorflow performs the trajectory reconstruction with the fractional Brownian motion in tracking step.</br>
 This makes FreeTrace slower because of an additional inference, however this increases the quality of trajectories in general.</br>
-If you don't want to tracking with the fBm, please set TRACK_GPU_AVAIL to False.
+If you don't want to tracking with the fBm, please set fBm_mode to False.
 Then, FreeTrace doesn't use Tensorflow and GPU for tracking.</br>
 ***